 Ineffective laser hair removal is often a sign of outdated technology, incorrect settings, or treating hair in the wrong growth phase.”

-• Tweezing: With this hair removal method, an individual hair or multiple hairs are pinched and pulled from the skin.
-It’s temporary, time-consuming, painful, and can lead to ingrown hairs and scarring.
+• Tweezing: Individual hairs are pulled out one at a time.
+It’s time-consuming, painful, and can lead to ingrown hairs and even scarring over time.

 Photo for a post titled what if laser hair removal doesn't work showing a close-up of a woman getting lasered with a grid drawn on her legs